Demo App

 Why it matters

-Section titled “Why it matters”- Demonstrates the canonical
+Section titled “Why it matters”- Demonstrates provider discovery (

 Quick start (demo app)